I never worked a day in my life. It’s not work when you love what you’re doing.

 In early 1984, nearly a year since embarking on his Bonita Bay journey, Shakarian was diagnosed with colon cancer.
 Treatment was unsuccessful, and before the first golf course reached completion and initial occupants crossed the threshold of their new abodes, Mr. Shakarian lost his battle with cancer.
 Tragically, he never lived to personally witness the fruition of his master plan.

-As the years passed, so did the development of Bonita Bay – and all according to the vision set by its founder.
+The years continued to pass, and the development of Bonita Bay continued according to the vision outlined by David Shakarian.
 For decades after his death, the remaining members of the Shakarian family continued to occupy Bonita Bay, where they were able to personally witness and enjoy the furthering of the developmental plan.
 They realized a legacy in motion.

 Enter David Shellenbarger, a Michigan native who discovered Bonita Bay in 1994 and bought property herein five years later.
 He was enamored by the history of Bonita Bay and began researching its remarkable story.
-With a great deal of assistance from those who worked on the development – from beginning to end – Shellenbarger compiled the story of Bonita Bay’s history that is detailed in his self-published book.
+With a great deal of assistance from those who worked on the development of the community – from beginning to end – Shellenbarger compiled the story of Bonita Bay’s history as detailed in his self-published book.

 “My research into our community’s history started with a series of articles that I wrote in 2014 for Bay Watch News.
 The initial reader response was enthusiastic and more stories and anecdotes came forth from longtime residents.
 I spent several months interviewing past and present Bonita Bay managers and employees, as well as long-term residents to recreate the most accurate records possible.
 It was greatly satisfying to have the book so well received.
 I thank those who purchased the book – and for their continued interest in the values and principles that led to the creation of our trend-setting community.” – David Shellenbarger, author, and BB resident